 Daniel Forster – Deacon

 Daniel has been part of RCC for basically his entire life (since his family started coming in 1987).
-He and his wife Katelyn married in 2008 and they have five children.
+He and his wife Katelyn married in 2008 and they have six children.
 Daniel is a homeschool graduate who continues to read and learn whenever he gets the chance, and for over 10 years he has managed Doorposts Publishing, a ministry dedicated to helping parents apply God’s Word to child-training.
-His service in the church has included leading a retirement home ministry with Deacon Erland, helping organize events, leading the missions and outreach team, and more recently, joining the team of deacons.
+His service in the church has included leading a retirement home ministry, helping organize events, leading the missions and outreach team, and more recently, joining the deacons board.

 Bryan Hangartner – Deacon

 Bryan has been a member of RCC since he was baptized there as a child along with his three other siblings.
 He was homeschooled through grade school and high school, and attended Portland State University to obtain bachelor’s and master’s degrees in Civil Engineering.
-He currently works as a project manager at Portland General Electric and is married with one daughter so far.
-Some of his current service areas including running the weekly Sabbath Agape meal (potluck) and annual church Family Camp at Rockaway beach on the Oregon coast.
+He currently works as a project manager at Portland General Electric and is married with two daughters and a son.
+Some of his current service areas include running the weekly Sabbath Agape meal (potluck) and annual church Family Camp at Rockaway beach on the Oregon coast.